dominiquefastus/AlphaFoldPipeline-ALFOtask/README.md

 ## Requirements
-To run the pipeline following resources and requirements are necessary to produce confident prediction:
+To run the pipeline, following resources and requirements are necessary to produce the solutions:

 ### External programs installed on the HPC